hyoyou/spotset_api/README.md

 * Clone this repo and `cd` into the project directory
 * To save these variables to your environment:
-    * Navigate to the project directory (the one housing the .csproj file) in your terminal (ie. If you're inside the root level `SpotSet.Api` directory containing the `SpotSet.Api` and `SpotSet.Api.Tests` directory, `cd` once more into the `SpotSet.Api` project directory), then run these commands to save each variable:
+    * Navigate to the project directory (the one housing the .csproj file) in your terminal (ie. If you're inside the root level `SpotSet.Api` solution directory containing the `SpotSet.Api` and `SpotSet.Api.Tests` directory, `cd` once more into the `SpotSet.Api` project directory), then run these commands to save each variable:

    ```
    $ dotnet user-secrets set "SetlistApiKey" "<Your setlist.fm API Key>"